Optimal Computation in Anonymous Dynamic Networks: Definitions and Preliminaries

-\mypar{Computation in disconnected networks.} Although the network at each individual round $G_t$ may be disconnected, we assume the dynamic network to be \emph{$T$-interval-disconnected}.
-That is, there is a \emph{dynamic disconnectivity} parameter $T\geq 1$ such that the sum of any $T$ consecutive $G_t$'s is a connected multigraph.
-Thus, for all $i\geq 1$, the multigraph $\left(V, \bigcup_{t=i}^{i+T-1}E_t\right)$ is connected (we remark that a union of multisets adds up the multiplicities of equal elements).
-Note that a network is $1$-interval-disconnected if and only if it is $1$-interval-connected, as defined in~\cite{KLO10}.
+Although the network $G_t$ at each individual round may be disconnected, in this paper we assume dynamic networks to be \emph{$\tau$-union-connected}.
+That is, there is a (smallest) parameter $\tau\geq 1$, called \emph{dynamic disconnectivity}, such that the sum of any $\tau$ consecutive $G_t$'s is a connected multigraph (by definition, the sum of (multi)graphs is obtained by adding together their adjacency matrices).
+Thus, for all $i\geq 1$, the multigraph $\left(V, \bigcup_{t=i}^{i+\tau-1}E_t\right)$ is connected (by definition, the union of multisets is obtained by adding together the multiplicities of equal elements).
+We will use the symbol $\mathcal N^\tau_{n,\ell}$ (respectively, $\mathcal N^\tau_{n}$) to indicate the subset of $\mathcal N_{n,\ell}$ (respectively, $\mathcal N_{n}$) consisting of the networks whose dynamic disconnectivity is exactly $\tau$.

-\begin{observation} Most functions (including the mean of the input values) are impossible to compute with termination unless the processes have some knowledge about $T$. \end{observation} \begin{proof} We will assume that the function to be computed is the mean, although the same proof technique works for most non-trivial functions.
-Suppose the mean can be computed with termination in $t$ rounds in some network $\mathcal G$ when all processes have input $0$.
-Now consider the network $\mathcal G'$ obtained from $\mathcal G$ by adding a single process $p$, which is kept disconnected from the rest for $t$ rounds (hence $T>t$).
-Assign input $1$ to $p$ and input $0$ to all other processes.
-Then, all processes in $\mathcal G'$ other than $p$ still terminate in $t$ rounds and output $0$, which is not the mean of all input values. \end{proof}
+Our $\tau$-union-connected networks should not be confused with the \emph{$\tau$-interval-connected} networks from~\cite{KLO10}.
+In those networks, the \emph{intersection} (as opposed to the union) of any $\tau$ consecutive $E_t$'s induces a connected (multi)graph.
+In particular, a $\tau$-interval-connected network is connected at every round, while a $\tau$-union-connected network may not be, unless $\tau=1$.
+Incidentally, a network is 1-interval-connected if and only if it is 1-union-connected.

+\mypar{Knowledge of $\tau$.} We will argue that terminating computations are impossible without some a-priori knowledge about $\tau$.
+We say that a function $F(p_i,\lambda)$ is \emph{trivial} if and only if it is of the form $F(p_i,\lambda)=\psi(\lambda(p_i))$.
+That is, the output of any agent $p_i$ depends only on its own input $\lambda(p_i)$ and not on the inputs of other agents; therefore, $F$ can be computed ``locally'' and does not require communications between agents.